rgeorgia/biblenotes/content/life-group/romans_week10.md

 - What's in your mind?
 (Now this would be a good commercial)
 - Without renewing we fall into adopting the *world's* views, our faith becomes brittle and easily broken.
 - If we are conformed to this world, our "sacrifice" is blemished.
 (Mal 1:7-8)

+### 12:3-8

+- Don't think of yourself more highly then you ought.
+    - This is totally contrary to what "world" pushes.
+    - This is an area we need to transform
+- Sober judgment - according to the measure of faith.
+This is why we are to consider the weaker brother.
+- **One** body with many members
+    - Gifts are for the edification of the body **NOT** the individual possessing the gift.
+    - This is contrary to worldly thinking which pushes the "what's in it for me?" mentality or "I need to be appreciated, needed and respected."
+    - Be and individual!
+Says the world
+    - Remember Simon in the book of Acts.
+- Being high minded causes one to place himself above others.
+- Any sense of superiority is unreasonable

+#### Measure of faith

+- Not saving faith, but rather is is the ability "the individual capacity to receive spiritual gifts, which capacity God gives for different Christians in differing measures."

+**NOTE** Often we tend to segment our lives into actions that are spiritual and actions that are secular.
+We have a "spiritual" ministry, but a "secular" job.
+This is wrong and misguided thinking.